javag97/design/content/posts/2017-07-17/index.md

 ![Prototype](./images/usability-results.jpg)

-## Most important changes for next iteration
+## Most important changes for the next iteration

 + Consider the use of deals compared to coupons
 + Allow users to tap on entire boxes rather than just the button